-Dr Neil Sculthorpe leads the Software Engineering and Advanced Software Engineering modules at undergraduate level, and the Software Engineering 1 module at postgraduate level.
+Dr Neil Sculthorpe is the Course Leader for the MSc Computing Systems course.
+His teaching includes leading the Software Engineering and Advanced Software Engineering modules at undergraduate level, and the Software Engineering 1 module at postgraduate level.
 He is also a member of the Mathematical Aspects of Computer Science research group.

 Neil’s previous research positions have included: